Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/google-cloud-storage-export.md

 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Google Cloud Credentials For Amplitude* section, upload the Service Account Key file.
 This file must be in JSON format.
-6. After the account service key isuploaded, fill out the Google Cloud bucket details in the *Google Cloud Bucket Details* section.
+6. After the account service key is uploaded, fill out the Google Cloud bucket details in the *Google Cloud Bucket Details* section.
 7. Click **Next**.
 Amplitude attempts a test upload to ensure the entered credentials work.
 If the upload is successful, click **Finish** to complete the GCS destination configuration and activation.

-All future events/merged users will automatically be sent to GCS.
+All future events/merged users are automatically be sent to GCS.
 Amplitude exports files to your GCS account every hour.

 ## Exported data format